Do we really need yet another article about “X sales words to avoid”

 But when you exceed four uses per call, advance rates drop 16%.

-Who wants to have another call with someone who says “absolutely” and “perfect” in response to everything you say?
+Who wants to have a sales call with someone who says “absolutely” and “perfect” in response to everything you say?

 My hypothesis is that this phrase was once effective, but overused to the point of having a cheapening effect on the prospect’s perception of value.

-When everyone in SaaS these days offers a “free trial,” you get categorized as “just like everyone else” when you use the same verbiage.
+When everyone in SaaS these days offers a “free trial,” you are categorized as “just like everyone else” when you use these rejection words in sales.

 The sales team here at Gong has gone back to using the word “Pilot” with a capital “P.”